Pinyin Zhou logo Pinyin Joe's

 Windows 7 Add Input Language

-And that was it!
-MSPY is now ready to use for simplified character input.
+Done!
+MSPY is now ready to use for Simplified character input.
 Later we'll come back to this same place and look under "Chinese (Traditional, Taiwan)" when we install Hanyu Pinyin for Traditional Chinese and Zhuyin Fuhao for Traditional Chinese.

 Windows 7 Language Bar - English and Chinese (PRC)